Skip to content

 Plus, through Morning Time we sing, pray, and memorize Scripture & catechism.

-Will my child want to learn?
+What if my child doesn’t want to sit still?

 The goal of kindergarten

-Written after completing our first first-grade year in 2010.
+I wrote this after completing our first first-grade year in 2010.

 If it is true that all real education is self-education, then this almost-complete year of “First Grade” has not been such a loss as the partial and skipped and missed check boxes on the lesson plans might lead one to believe.

-“Therefore, teaching, talk and tale, however lucid or fascinating, effect nothing until self-activity be set up; that is, self-education is the only possible education; the rest is mere veneer laid on the surface of a child’s nature.”
+“Therefore, teaching, talk and tale, however lucid or fascinating, effect nothing until self-activity be set up; that is, self-education is the only possible education; the rest is mere veneer laid on the surface of a child’s nature.” --Charlotte Mason

 We may not have gotten done all I had planned to get done, but the honest truth of it is that I never expected to get done all I planned, especially after learning I was pregnant and we would be moving.